Sajithewanderer/Sajith-Cybersecurity-Portfolio/Wireshark 101: Capture Packets/README.md

-# Wireshark 101: Capture Packets
+# Network Traffic Monitoring and Attack Detection using Wireshark

 ## Objective:
-### -A small-size enterprise wants to detect certain TCP/IP network traffic on their server; specifically web traffic.
+### -A small-size enterprise wants to detect and inspect certain TCP/IP network traffic on their server; specifically web traffic.
 ### -Lets set up and demonstrate Wireshark's packet capture capabilities.

-## Project Goal:
+## Tasks:
-### The IT manager wants to capture ethernet network web traffic on the server and be able to detect certain IP addresses as well.
+### 1. Using Wireshark to capture packets on an ethernet port and save the capture data to a file.
-### We gonna use
+ (->Start packet capture ->stop capture->save the packets to a file and load the capture file)

 ## Concepts which are used:
 ### 1.Static and dynamic IP allocation